jasmirmd/calculator/README.md

 # Calculator
-fifth project following the course of [The Odin Project](https://www.theodinproject.com), a calculator.
+Fifth project following the course of [The Odin Project](https://www.theodinproject.com), a calculator.

 ### Resources: